S3 method for class 'gips'

 A character vector of length 1.
 One of

 c("heatmap", "MLE", "best", "all", "both", "n0", "block_heatmap"):"heatmap","MLE"- Plots a heatmap of the Maximum Likelihood Estimator of the covariance matrix given the permutation.
-That is, theSmatrix inside thegipsobject projected on the permutation in thegipsobject."best"- Plots the line of the biggest a posteriori found over time."all"- Plots the line of a posteriori for all visited states."both"- Plots both lines from "all" and "best"."n0"- Plots the line ofn0s that were spotted during optimization (only for "MH" optimization)."block_heatmap"- Plots a heatmap of diagonally block representation ofS.
+That is, theSmatrix inside thegipsobject projected on the permutation in thegipsobject."best"- Shows the maximum A Posteriori value found over time."all"- Shows the A Posteriori values for all visited states."both"- Shows both trajectories from "all" and "best"."n0"- Plots then0values observed during optimization (only for "MH" optimization)."block_heatmap"- Plots a heatmap of diagonally block representation ofS.
 Non-block entries (equal to 0) are white for better clarity.
 For more information, see Block Decomposition - [1], Theorem 1 section invignette("Theory", package = "gips")or in its pkgdown page.

 The default value is